deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 DFF introduces a specialized Domain-Specific Language (DSL) based on standard Python functions and data structures which makes it very easy for developers with any level of expertise to design a script for user - bot interaction.
-The script comes in a form of the *dialog graph* structure that works like a finite state automaton with each node equal to a specific state of the dialog, i.e. to a conversation turn.
+The script comes in a form of a *dialog graph* where each node equals a specific state of the dialog, i.e. a specific conversation turn.
 The graph includes the majority of the conversation logic, and covers one or several user scenarios, all in a single Python dict.

 In this tutorial, we describe the basics of DFF API,